 Fiber cement siding also needs fewer paint jobs compared to vinyl siding, so this is a saving.
 With typical vinyl siding needing a paint job every 5 to 10 years, fiber cement or Hardie board is considerably cheaper to maintain.

-What is ColorPlus Technology by James Hardie – How Its Different?
+What is ColorPlus Technology by James Hardie – How its Different?

 When it comes to prefinished panels and durable siding materials, James Hardie siding products are simply unbeatable.